 Due to the circumstances of Covid-19 in Canada, sterility protocols are even higher on everyone’s mind.

-New research has shed light on the real difference between the sterility of “digital” versus older “legacy” dental techniques.
-A dental impression is a common dental procedure that takes a negative imprint on the mouth.
+New research has highlighted the difference between the sterility of “digital” versus older “legacy” dental techniques.
+A dental impression is a standard procedure that leaves a negative imprint on the mouth.
 The imprint, in turn, is used to make a model or “positive reproduction”.
 The way St. Lawrence Dentistry works with dental labs lab is changing.
 Traditionally dentistry involves sending a physical impression of the patient’s mouth to a dental lab.
-The new modern approach involves making a digital file by using intraoral scanners.
-Digital technology has eliminated all the physical variables in dental impression taking and model fabrication.
+The new modern approach consists of making a digital file using intraoral scanners.
+Digital technology has eliminated all the physical variables in dental impression-taking and model fabrication.
 Dr. Hawryluk feels the enhanced sterility of its use and other benefits are clear.
-Hence, to serve the Mississauga community, St. Lawrence Dentistry has switched over from traditional to digital impressions.
+Hence, St. Lawrence Dentistry has switched from traditional to digital impressions to serve the Mississauga community.

-St. Lawrence Dentistry uses 3Shape TRIOS digital technology, which offers so much more than just a digital impression.
-It provides award-winning wireless scan technology and the unrivalled “open TRIOS ecosystem” with total integration with the worldwide dental community.
+St. Lawrence Dentistry uses 3Shape TRIOS digital technology, which offers much more than just a digital impression.
+It provides award-winning wireless scan technology and the unrivaled open TRIOS ecosystem with total integration with the worldwide dental community.
 There are so many benefits from Trios digitization, and they keep expanding.
 Improving workflows increased patient comfort, and more flexibility are just a few of these benefits.
-Digitization helps deliver higher quality dentistry more efficiently by enhancing the functional and esthetic results.
-In turn, this has led to delighted Mississauga dental patients and differentiates St. Lawrence Dentistry.
-The Trios software is continually updated, which excites and involves patients in the proposed treatment, reduces their time at the dental office, offers new treatment opportunities, and most importantly, is a more sterile and safe way of providing dental care.
+Digitization also helps deliver higher quality dentistry more efficiently by enhancing the functional and esthetic results.
+It has led to delighted Mississauga dental patients and differentiates St. Lawrence Dentistry.
+The Trios software is continually updated, excites and involves patients in the proposed treatment, reduces their time at the dental office, offers new treatment opportunities, and most importantly, is a more sterile and safe way of providing dental care.

 Items returned from dental labs to dental clinics can also become an infection source.
-Conventional impressions from clinics must be disinfected by labs to ensure the set dental cast does not contain microorganisms, which can reside within the material and remain vital for up to 7 days.
+Labs must disinfect conventional impressions from clinics to ensure the set dental cast does not contain microorganisms, which can reside within the material and remain vital for up to 7 days.
 Using digital impressions drastically reduces the risk of cross-contamination since all fabrication is digital.
-Trios digital software allows the manufacture of dental appliances such as crowns and night guards without touching them in the whole fabrication process.
+Trios digital software allows the manufacture of dental appliances such as crowns and night guards without touching them in the fabrication process.
 The dental prosthetics are milled by a CAD-CAM system instead of manually made on a technician’s workbench.
 Manual creation of appliances/restorations increases contamination risks in the lab.
 Traditional production of dental restorations/appliances provides additional opportunities for contamination.
 Therefore, they require disinfecting, which extends the processing time.
 Digital scans with TRIOS do not require any disinfection or physical transportation from the clinic to the lab, making any transmission risk virtually zero.
 The Trios tips used to take digital scans can be sterilized entirely according to IPAC protocols using St. Lawrence Dentistry’s hospital-grade M11 Midmark autoclaves.